-4.3.1.1.5 Large shallow inlets and bays [1160]
+4.3.1.1.5 Large Shallow Inlets and Bays

-This habitat is located c.
-31rkm downstream in the Shannon estuary according to the conservation objectives map 7 (NPWS, 2012a).
-There is no potential for impacts on this habitat in the SAC at this large hydrological distance due to dilution factors.
-This habitat does not occur in the vicinity of the bridge site.
+This habitat is located over c.
+50rkm downstream in the Shannon estuary, according to the conservation objectives map 7 for the SAC (NPWS, 2012).
+The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC due to distance.

-4.3.1.1.6 Reefs [1170]
+4.3.1.1.6 Reefs